archethic-foundation/archethic-docs/docs/learn/token.md

 ## Usage

-To make use of those custom tokens, a developer or a user can easily build a new transaction and mentioning in the ledger operations to send this token.
+To make use of those custom tokens, a developer or a user can easily build a new transaction and use the ID in the ledger operations to send this token.

 Example of Token ledger operation in the transaction:
 ```jsonc